 Living with Eczema

 While there is no single solution for coping with eczema, there are lots of management strategies that can help.
-The key is knowing yourself and finding what works best for you.
-Aveeno® offers dermatologist-recommended eczema solutions that help provide relief to eczema-prone skin.
+The key is knowing yourself and finding the eczema treatment that works best for you.
+Aveeno® is a dermatologist-recommended brand that helps provide relief to eczema-prone skin.

 What Is Eczema?